Top 3 Trends Impacting Healthcare Payers

 1. Plenty of healthcare data, not enough insights

-Healthcare executives would like to leverage big data, but only a few are able to gain the insights and visibility needed to garner the results they need to address FWA in their organizations.
+Healthcare executives would like to leverage big data, but only a few are able to gain EDI data insights and visibility needed to garner the results they need to address FWA in their organizations.
 Many healthcare executives have access to an unprecedented amount of data, such as the information stored in electronic medical records, smart devices and online portals.
 In a recent Managed Healthcare survey, 51% of respondents said their organizations are using big data, but when asked, “how well would you say your organization is using big data to improve healthcare quality and reduce costs?” only 11% of respondents said, “very well.”iii As a result, healthcare providers have a limited capacity to recognize and reduce wasteful spending.
 Organizations will not be able to address improper spending due to FWA until they have the visibility and insights needed to identify where it is happening.

 2. Decentralized communication between payers and providers